TownesZhou/InGram/README.md

 ## Early stop and save best model checkpoints during training

-During trainin, we monitor the `mrr_ent` metric (entity MRR) on the validation set and save the model checkpoint with the best `mrr_ent` metric.
+During trainin, we monitor the `mrr_ent` metric (entity MRR) on the validation set and __only__ save the model checkpoint with the best `mrr_ent` metric.
 The best model checkpoint is named `best.ckpt` and is saved in the same folder as the other episodic model checkpoints.

 We also stop training if the `mrr_ent` metric does not improve for 10 epochs.